pyweeker/pyweek31_Cops/README.md

 should work on windows (Mac ?), not tested.

 -----------------------------
-version 3 : 22th april 2021 Aiming better but not perfect : blocks at far right side , new background not well fitted yet , gameover screen centered path for resources fixed
+version 3 : 22th april 2021 Aiming better but not perfect : blocks at far right side , new background not well fitted yet , gameover screen centered, path for resources fixed
 ----------------